timothyshull/programming_notes/Understanding and Using C Pointers.md

     - the difference between two pointers is the integer number of units by which they differ
 - Comparing pointers
     - can use the standard comparison operators to compare pointers, i.e. <, >, <=, >=

 ## Common Uses of Pointers
 ### Multiple Levels of Indirection
 - it is common to see double pointers or a pointer to a pointer, i.e. argv
 - this simplifies certain operations
 - NOTE: generally just use these in C for:
-    - passing a pointer variable to a function when the original pointer will be modified within the function
+    - passing a pointer variable to a function when the original pointer will be modified within the function (i.e. like a reference)
     - this should be done in C++ using a pointer reference
     - arrays of C-style strings
+    - arrays of arrays
 ### Constants and Pointers
 - pointers to constants